arachnys/cabot/_posts/2014-01-08-contribute-code.md

 *   Improved user provisioning
 *   Better tests!

-If you have any questions about roadmap or plans, please contact us or [file an issue](https://github.com/arachnys/cabot/issues/new) on GitHub.
+If you have any questions about roadmap or plans, please [file an issue](https://github.com/arachnys/cabot/issues/new) on GitHub.

 ### Bugs